mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 Next, connect another wire to the *cathode* (short side) of the LED, and place this in pin 8 on the Arduino board.

+Especially if you're still getting used to using a breadboard, this overview is very helpful:[https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard)

 ##**The Code**

 Arduino has ready-to-go code, which we'll use to get started today.
 You can open their examples and then edit the code as you like.